TRANSPONDER – Transnational biodiversity and ecosystem assessment approaches for pondscapes in Europe

 We combine environmental DNA-based methods and a citizen science approach.

-The project is supported by Eötvös Loránd Research Network (ELKH) and the National Multidisciplinary Laboratory for Climate Change (NKFIH).
+Activities have been supported by Eötvös Loránd Research Network (ELKH, now HUN-REN) in 2021, the National Multidisciplinary Laboratory for Climate Change (NKFIH) between 2022-2026 and the Sustainable Development and Technologies National Programme MTA.

 MICROcosm: a global microcosm experiment